highchair/artinruins-com/_property/312-wickenden-st.md

 designers: [ 'Designer Unknown' ]
 people: []
 lists: []
-tags: [ 'Demolition by Progress' ]
+tags: [ 'Demolition by Progress', 'House' ]
 update: 'A quick demolition took the neighborhood by surprise.'

 NRHP-ref-number: